alnazer/knet-payment/README.md

 Card Number : 8888880000000001

 for Captured
-Expiry Date : 09/21  or add current Year 09/current Year
+Expiry Date : 09/21  or add currently Year 09/currently Year

 for Not Captured
 Expiry Date : Any